 andobj_house

 , it’s clear that one is a sprite and one is an object, though they both share the name “house”.
-In GameMaker, you won’t be able to have both a sprite an and object just named “house”.
+In GameMaker, you won’t be allowed to have both a sprite and an object both named “house”.

 Better Collaboration

 - Consistency: Consistent naming conventions means everyone’s aligned.
 The style belongs to the project, not to the developer.
-Different parts of the game can be developed simultaneously, but
+Different parts of the game can be developed at the same time, but the naming convention keeps developers unified in practices.

-- Easier Onboarding: Developers not as familiar with your project can easily discern assets in code by following your naming conventions.
+- Easier Onboarding: Developers not as familiar with your project can easily tell assets apart in code by following your naming conventions.
 Assets are easy to find, and new variables are easy to name.

 Naming Convention Examples